xambuddy/encore-tix/README.md

 ### 3. Update the appsettings.json File

 Locate the appsettings.json file (found under the Properties folder or in the root directory).
-Open the file and update the "ApiKey" under "TicketmasterConfig" with your API key:
+Open the file and update the "ApiKey" under "TicketmasterConfig" with your API key

 ### 4. Run the Application